annegentle/devnet-writing-guidelines/How-To-Create-A-New-Lab.md

 # How To Create A New Lab

-#### See

-  - [Writing Learning Labs](https://learninglabs.cisco.com:8867/lab/00-labs-01-getting_started/step/1) - Instructions on how to create a new lab, presented in a lab format on the DevNet Learning Lab staging server.
+Tutorial: [Writing Learning Labs](https://learninglabs.cisco.com:8867/lab/00-labs-01-getting_started/step/1) - Instructions on how to create a new lab, presented in a lab format on the DevNet Learning Lab staging server.

 #### See Also